marcoslop/chispazo-exam/README.md

 ChispazoDrawService is a class that receives a bet from the user, the results of the draw with the winningNumbers and has to return an inmutable object with the prize and the amount of numbers that he has achieved.

-Please, implement the required changes in ChispazoDrawService, so that ChispazoDrawServiceTests passes.
+Please, implement the required changes in ChispazoPrizeCalculator, so that ChispazoPrizeCalculatorTests passes.

 ## Exercise 3 - ChispazoResource